ministryofjustice/prisoner-offender-search/README.md

  ```

-One last check of the info endpoint should confirm the new state, e.g.
+One last check of the info endpoint should confirm the new state, e.g.:

 ```
       "index-status": {